Nokia Lumia 920 review

 The display has a 1280x768 pixel HD resolution, delivering a pixel density of 332 pixels-per-inch (ppi) for an image that is as crisp and sharp as you could hope for.
 It easily matches the iPhone in terms of picture quality.

-We’ve rarely encountered phones as capable as Nokia’s ClearBlack-equipped models when it comes to outdoor use in bright sunshine and the Lumia 920 is no exception.
+I’ve rarely encountered phones as capable as Nokia’s ClearBlack-equipped models when it comes to outdoor use in bright sunshine and the Lumia 920 is no exception.
 There’ll be enough reflection that you can see your mug staring back at yourself, but unlike many competitors it remains highly visible and usable.

 Surprisingly, viewing angles are quite poor, you won’t be able to make out much on-screen while viewing side-on and the colours become distorted.